-Step 4: Closing the Estate
+Step 4: Closing the Estate.

 The Personal Representative must complete forms to close an estate.
-Visit [www.coloradojudicial.gov/self-help-forms] and select the trust, estates, and wills category.
+Instructions are available.
+To determine which forms to file and to access the forms and instructions online go to [www.coloradojudicial.gov/self-help-forms] and select the trust, estates, and wills category.